 Sample map file entries for Stream Target destinations (push publishing)

-The Stream Targets feature in Wowza Streaming Engine™ media server software (version 4.2.0 and later) allows you to send live streams from Wowza Streaming Engine to widely distributed destinations over various protocols.
+The stream targets feature in Wowza Streaming Engine™ media server software (version 4.2.0 and later) allows you to send live streams from Wowza Streaming Engine to widely distributed destinations over various protocols.

 This article provides sample map file entries and playback testing instructions for the target destinations supported by Wowza Streaming Engine software.
 This workflow is required for Wowza Streaming Engine versions 4.2 and earlier and can optionally be used with later versions of Wowza Streaming Engine.
 Version-specific changes are noted where applicable.